Kellogg (NYSE:K) Releases FY 2022 Earnings Guidance

-Kellogg (NYSE:K – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Kellogg (NYSE:K – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $4.08-$4.12 for the period, compared to the consensus estimate of $4.06.
 The company issued revenue guidance of -.

-Kellogg (NYSE:K – Get Rating) last posted its earnings results on Thursday, May 5th.
-The company reported $1.10 earnings per share for the quarter, topping analysts’ consensus estimates of $0.93 by $0.17.
-The company had revenue of $3.67 billion during the quarter, compared to the consensus estimate of $3.59 billion.
-Kellogg had a return on equity of 34.82% and a net margin of 10.81%.
-The company’s revenue was up 2.5% on a year-over-year basis.
-During the same quarter last year, the firm earned $1.11 earnings per share.
-As a group, analysts predict that Kellogg will post 4.09 earnings per share for the current year.
+A number of equities research analysts have recently weighed in on the company.
+UBS Group began coverage on Kellogg in a research report on Wednesday, March 30th.
+They issued a buy rating and a $73.00 price objective on the stock.
+JPMorgan Chase & Co. lowered Kellogg from a neutral rating to an underweight rating and dropped their price target for the company from $64.00 to $57.00 in a research report on Friday, February 11th.
+StockNews.com upgraded Kellogg from a hold rating to a buy rating in a research report on Monday, May 9th.
+Citigroup lifted their price target on Kellogg from $74.00 to $83.00 in a research report on Friday, May 6th.
+Finally, Morgan Stanley dropped their price target on Kellogg from $67.00 to $65.00 and set an equal weight rating on the stock in a research report on Wednesday, April 13th.
+Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and three have given a buy rating to the stock.
+According to data from MarketBeat, the company presently has an average rating of Hold and an average target price of $68.80.

-A number of research firms have issued reports on K. StockNews.com upgraded Kellogg from a hold rating to a buy rating in a research report on Monday, May 9th.
-BMO Capital Markets cut Kellogg from an outperform rating to a market perform rating and reduced their price target for the stock from $75.00 to $70.00 in a report on Monday, January 31st.
-JPMorgan Chase & Co. cut Kellogg from a neutral rating to an underweight rating and reduced their price target for the stock from $64.00 to $57.00 in a report on Friday, February 11th.
-Piper Sandler cut Kellogg from a neutral rating to an underweight rating and reduced their price target for the stock from $66.00 to $62.00 in a report on Tuesday, May 3rd.
-Finally, UBS Group started coverage on Kellogg in a report on Wednesday, March 30th.
-They set a buy rating and a $73.00 price target on the stock.
-Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and three have given a buy rating to the company.
-According to MarketBeat.com, Kellogg currently has an average rating of Hold and a consensus price target of $68.80.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 15th.
+Stockholders of record on Wednesday, June 1st will be paid a $0.58 dividend.
+This represents a $2.32 dividend on an annualized basis and a dividend yield of 3.37%.
+The ex-dividend date of this dividend is Tuesday, May 31st.
+Kellogg’s dividend payout ratio (DPR) is 51.67%.

-In other Kellogg news, major shareholder Kellogg W. K. Foundation Trust sold 146,163 shares of the business’s stock in a transaction that occurred on Tuesday, February 22nd.
-The stock was sold at an average price of $66.08, for a total value of $9,658,451.04.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, major shareholder Kellogg W. K. Foundation Trust sold 146,153 shares of the business’s stock in a transaction that occurred on Monday, March 21st.
-The shares were sold at an average price of $61.02, for a total value of $8,918,256.06.
+In other Kellogg news, major shareholder Kellogg W. K. Foundation Trust sold 146,153 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
+The stock was sold at an average price of $74.06, for a total transaction of $10,824,091.18.
+Following the sale, the insider now directly owns 57,754,909 shares in the company, valued at $4,277,328,560.54.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, major shareholder Kellogg W. K. Foundation Trust sold 146,163 shares of the company’s stock in a transaction that occurred on Tuesday, February 22nd.
+The shares were sold at an average price of $66.08, for a total value of $9,658,451.04.
 The disclosure for this sale can be found here.
-Insiders sold 914,942 shares of company stock worth $60,805,193 over the last quarter.
-1.40% of the stock is currently owned by company insiders.
+Over the last three months, insiders have sold 1,061,095 shares of company stock valued at $70,585,752.
+1.40% of the stock is owned by corporate insiders.

-Several large investors have recently modified their holdings of K. Vanguard Group Inc. raised its position in Kellogg by 2.3% in the 1st quarter.
-Vanguard Group Inc. now owns 29,353,099 shares of the company’s stock valued at $1,892,981,000 after buying an additional 646,828 shares during the last quarter.
-State Street Corp raised its position in Kellogg by 2.6% in the 1st quarter.
-State Street Corp now owns 14,696,120 shares of the company’s stock valued at $947,753,000 after buying an additional 369,620 shares during the last quarter.
-Charles Schwab Investment Management Inc. raised its position in Kellogg by 8.0% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 4,185,275 shares of the company’s stock valued at $269,909,000 after buying an additional 310,891 shares during the last quarter.
-Invesco Ltd. raised its position in Kellogg by 6.3% in the 1st quarter.
-Invesco Ltd. now owns 5,137,164 shares of the company’s stock valued at $331,296,000 after buying an additional 302,388 shares during the last quarter.
-Finally, Bridgewater Associates LP raised its position in Kellogg by 41.4% in the 1st quarter.
-Bridgewater Associates LP now owns 814,622 shares of the company’s stock valued at $52,535,000 after buying an additional 238,358 shares during the last quarter.
-84.34% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently modified their holdings of K. Heritage Wealth Advisors purchased a new position in Kellogg during the 4th quarter worth $26,000.
+First Community Trust NA purchased a new position in Kellogg during the 4th quarter worth $64,000.
+Federated Hermes Inc. purchased a new position in Kellogg during the 1st quarter worth $98,000.
+Covestor Ltd increased its holdings in Kellogg by 35.5% during the 1st quarter.
+Covestor Ltd now owns 1,984 shares of the company’s stock worth $128,000 after purchasing an additional 520 shares during the period.
+Finally, Ontario Teachers Pension Plan Board purchased a new position in Kellogg during the 1st quarter worth $212,000.
+Hedge funds and other institutional investors own 84.34% of the company’s stock.

 Kellogg Company Profile (Get Rating)